MatthewMarkgraaff/matthewmarkgraaffdotcom/content/pages/about.md

 You can read about my journey into tech [here](https://www.offerzen.com/blog/taking-the-leap-business-analyst-turns-developer).

-I've been fortunate to work for some of the best software development companies in South Africa and with some super talented engineers.
-I'm recently self employed, spending most of my time building web & mobile applications for some great clients.
+I've been fortunate to work for some of the most innovative companies in South Africa and with some super talented engineers.
+Recently self employed, spending most of my time building web & mobile applications for some great clients.
 I also work on some of my own products/projects.

 I co-founded Bearing Gifts, a website that aims to help people find great gift ideas for friends and family.
 You can check it out [here](https://bearinggifts.com.au).

-I do most of my engineering in Ruby + Javascript : Typescript.
-I really dig React, Node & Rails.
+I write a lot of Ruby + Javascript : Typescript.
+I enjoy working with React, Node & Rails.

-In my down time you'll usually find me in the gym, on a sports field, or banging the latest [Foals album](https://www.foals.co.uk/) in my study.
+In my down time you'll usually find me in the gym, at a coffee shop, or banging the latest [Foals album](https://www.foals.co.uk/) in my study.